kads-servin/GCP-RD/README.md

 ```bash
 git clone https://github.com/kads-servin/GCP-RD.git
 ```
-Once you must clone the project go to file > open folder and open the folder that you already import in visual studio Now that you have created the service account and the key you are able to perform the script
+Once you have import they key where the main.tf file is you are ready to execute it performing the below steps:

 ```bash
 terraform init
 ```